dmakvh/eureka/Building-Eureka-Server.md

     git pull
    </pre></code>

+* Eureka server has Eureka client built in and as with any other application relies on the client to be configured.

+ By default, the Eureka server searches for property files eureka-client.properties in the classpath.
+It further searches for environment specific overrides in the environment specific properties files.
+The environment is typically "test" or "prod" and is supplied by a "-Deureka.environment" java commandline switch to the eureka client (without the .properties suffix).
+Accordingly the client also searches for eureka-client-{test,prod}.properties.

+Additionally, the same searching mechanism is used for Eureka Server by searching for eureka-server-{test,prod}.properties.

-* Navigate to eureka-server/conf/ and edit the following files to configure the eureka server.
+Navigate to eureka-server/conf/ and edit the following files to configure the eureka server.
 Eureka server also needs its own Eureka Client configuration as with any other application.
     <pre><code>
     eureka-client.properties
     eureka-client-test.properties